f you’re one of those families doing a happy dance

-Ditch last year’s worksheets and all the shards of math scrap paper still floating around and help your kids set up a workspace/ homework desk they’re excited about.
+Ditch last year’s worksheets and all the shards of math scrap paper still floating around and help your kids set up a homework desk they’re excited about.
 What will inspire them to make the space their own?
 It doesn’t have to be fancy; maybe it’s a small purchase like a cool lamp or a wall print or set of erasers in the shape of Donald Trump’s hair.
 Maybe there’s a DIY desk organizer they’re excited to make.
 Tap into their desires.
-Kids get excited about the strangest things.
-Inspo: Elle’s got a home desk makeover vid, Meg made a cuuuuute kid office and Brooke shares great organization tips and DIYs including a Lazy Susan, and when has a Lazy Susan ever disappointed?
+Kids get excited about the darndest things.
+Need inspo?
+Brooke shares great organization tips and DIYs including a Lazy Susan, and when has a Lazy Susan ever disappointed?

 4) Re-connect with your school peeps.

 It’s nice to be reminded that “school life” contains people we actually like and enjoy seeing.
-(Hopefully?)
-Coordinate a picnic or BBQ or set up some playdates or FaceTimes with favorites from school.
+Coordinate a picnic or BBQ with favorite folks from school, or set up some playdates.
 And if you have the option to attend any orientation type things — virtually or otherwise — go to them.
-Yep, it can seem like a bummer to make time for those events when you’re trying to enjoy the last gasps of summer.
+Yes, it can seem like a bummer to make time for those events when you’re trying to enjoy the last gasps of summer.
 But showing up for that stuff is usually really helpful in reducing anxiety, getting some questions answered, and just generally making the existential dread less acute.

 5) Connect with school itself.

 Older kids might relieve some jitters by starting an assigned book early.
 With younger kids, (re)familiarizing them with their teachers goes a long way in giving them a frame of reference and making a connection.
-If there isn’t an opportunity to meet IRL, grab a yearbook and talk about who’s who.
+Grab a yearbook and talk about who’s who.
 Take a walk over to the school or bus stop and poke around.
 Reacquaint them (and yourselves) with some of the daily rhythms.

 6) Get really effing jazzed up about lunches.